Skip to content

 A decoder restructures and augments inbound data to optimise the structure and contents for query and analysis.
 It is essentially an upgrade to a standard inbound data source, removing complexity from downstream operations in order to speed up (and level-up) subsequent data activities.

-It is installed between standard Google-managed inbound BigQuery data transfers and subsequent transformation, analysis or automation activities.
+It is installed between standard Google-managed inbound BigQuery data sources and subsequent transformation, augmentation, analysis or automation activities.

 flowchart LR